-The majority of MA students pursue the MRP Option.
-Students will indicate on their application whether they wish to be considered for the MRP or Thesis Option.
-The Graduate Admissions Committee will make admission and funding offers based on whether a student is approved for an MRP or Thesis Option.
+Switching Thesis to MRP

 If, in the course of the program, a student wishes to change from one option to the other, application must be made to the Graduate Program Committee.
 In the case of a switch from the Thesis to MRP Option, the student will forfeit the funding associated with the fourth term of the program.
-In the case of a switch from the MRP to the Thesis Option, an application must be made to the Graduate Program Committee by December 15.
-Approvals are not guaranteed and will be based on both an assessment of the student's academic abilities and the availability of funding.